Hanfeng-Lin/uniprot_to_lys/README.md

 # uniprot_to_lys
-Given a list of uniprot id, return the total sequence and the sequence by domain
+Given a list of uniprot id, get all the X-ray pdb information with which domain it belongs to, and a lysine count.